avifin19/avifin19/README.md

 - 👋 My name is Avinash Kumar Pandey
-- 👀 I’m interested in Machine Learning, Finance, NLP & Asset Pricing
+- 👀 I’m interested in Machine Learning and Finance
 - 🌱 I’m currently pursuing PhD in Finance
-- 💞️ I’m looking to collaborate on Financial Research Projects
 - 📫 How to reach me : email me at avinash.kumar.pandey@emory.edu

 <!---